harishravi121/schoolclass1to4in1995/README.md

 I used a floppy at age 6 in 1995.
 To use wordstar digger etc.

 Made traffic signal turtle and painted in many competitions and won.

+Regret not requesting for turtle from school to home. also repaired a speedometer partially at age 8..